-Providing and accelera ting better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Plans and strategies Continue development towards release of key transport plans and strategies (that reflect the outcomes sought from the Transport Emissions Reduction Plan and Emissions Reduction Plan, including: a refreshed Auckland Parking Strategy, a revised RPTP, the Auckland Rapid Transit Plan, and an updated first decade Future Connect.
-Commence work on an update of the Traffic bylaw Continue network performance monitoring and reporting against key performance targets.
-2023/24-2024/25: • Commence work on the 2024 RLTP Eastern Busway Complete Eastern Busway Stage 1 associated works.
+Providing and accelerating better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Plans and strategies Continue development towards release of key transport plans and strategies (that reflect the outcomes sought from the Transport Emissions Reduction Plan and Emissions Reduction Plan, including: Commence work on the 2024 RLTP Eastern Busway Complete Eastern Busway Stage 1 associated works.
 Complete work under an Interim Project Alliance Agreement to progress the consultation, design, consenting and land acquisition phases of Eastern Busway, Pakuranga to Botany and Reeves Road Flyover (Stages 2, 3 and 4, subject to funding availability) and enter the Project Alliance Agreement for stage 2 and stage 3 subject to funding and consenting.

-Providing and accelerating better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Commence construction under the Project Alliance Agreement of Stage 2 plus land acquisition for Stage 3, and subject to funding availability stage 3 delivery and stage 4 land acquisition.
+Providing and accelerating better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Eastern Busway continued Commence construction under the Project Alliance Agreement of Stage 2 plus land acquisition for Stage 3, and subject to funding availability stage 3 delivery and stage 4 land acquisition.
 Promote greater travel choice and early use of the Panmure to Pakuranga section of Eastern Busway with continuing effort to promote early adoption of PT.
 Purchase of new trains 2023/24-2024/25: Deliver 23 new electric trains to accommodate growth expected following the opening of CRL and the electrification of the Papakura to Pukekohe section.
 CRL Continue working with City Rail Link Limited (CRLL) and other city centre stakeholders to: Progress a fit-for-purpose CRL infrastructure.
 Minimise disruption during construction of city centre works.
 Undertake operational mobilisation for CRL Day One opening.
 Roll out CCTV Platform to track and tunnel detection works to support advanced "person in tunnel" and "fall from platform" safety scenarios across Britomart Station.

-Providing and accelerating better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Bus network improvements Note that any new and/or improved services are subject to funding availability, within the existing environment of supressed demand and reduced PT fare revenue.
+Providing and accelerate ting better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Bus network improvements Note that any new and/or improved services are subject to funding availability, within the existing environment of supressed demand and reduced PT fare revenue.
 Continue optimising the bus network through the network recast: removing unnecessary peak capacity (noting that post COVID-19 passenger demand is lower during peak times) to reallocate services to new infrastructure and improve frequencies at non-peak across the network.
 This will seek to balance customer demand, social service provision and meeting RPTP performance criteria.
 Deliver improvements to the bus network to support infrastructure including: Interim Northwestern Busway, set to open in mid-2023.
 Deliver improvements to bus services to serve new developments and the existing urban area across Auckland including Climate Action Targeted Rate bus services.
 Expand Frequent Transport Network with the addition of new frequent bus routes.
 Progress roll-out of on-demand services including where they can complement, supplement or potentially replace low patronage bus services.
 Value for money service and revenue reviews to balance operating budget.
 Identify problems and provide short, medium and long-term improvements for access to RTN stations.
 Deliver localised improvements to improve bus reliability on key routes, aligned to strategic requirements identified in Future Connect.

-Providing and accelerating better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Deliver improvements to the bus network to support infrastructure including: Rosedale bus station.
-Investigate and progress off-road bus infrastructure to support City Centre bus services.
-Light rail 2022/23-2024/25: Continue working with Central Government agencies to progress light rail in Auckland (subject to Central Government funding).
+Providing and accelerating better travel choices for Aucklanders Key project / initiative 2022/23 - 2024/25 SOI Work Programme Bus network improvements continued Deliver improvements to the bus network to support infrastructure including: Light rail Continue working with Central Government agencies to progress light rail in Auckland (subject to Central Government funding).